-The Issuer has obtained the CMB approval (dated February 16, 2016 No. 29833736-100-E.1848 (the "CMB Approval") and the BRSA approval (dated January 14, 2016 and numbered 20008792-101.01[44]-E.531) (the "BRSA Approval" and, together with the CMB Approval, the "Program Approvals") required for the issuance of Notes under the Program.
-Unless the Issuer obtains the necessary new approvals from the CMB, the aggregate debt instrument amount issued under the Program Approvals (whether issued under the Program or otherwise) cannot exceed US\$5,000,000,000 (or its equivalent in other currencies).
-In addition to the Program Approvals, (to the extent required by applicable law or regulation) an approved tranche issuance certificate (tertip ihrac belgesi) in respect of each Tranche of Notes is also required to be obtained by the Issuer from the CMB prior to the issue date (each, an "Issue Date") of such Tranche of Notes, which date will be as specified in the applicable Final Terms.
-The Issuer shall maintain or obtain (as applicable) all authorizations and approvals of the BRSA and the CMB necessary for the offer, sale and issue of Notes under the Program.
-Consequently, the scope of the above-mentioned Program Approvals might be amended and/or new approvals from the CMB and/or the BRSA might be obtained from time to time.
-Pursuant to the Program Approvals, the offer, sale and issue of Notes under the Program has been authorized and approved in accordance with Decree 32 on the Protection of the Value of the Turkish Currency (as amended from time to time, "Decree 32"), the Banking Law No. 5411 (the "Banking Law") and its related legislation and regulations, the Capital Markets Law and the Communiqué No: II-31.1 on Debt Instruments of the CMB (the "Communiqué on Debt Instruments") or its related regulations.
-The Notes issued under the Program prior to the date of the CMB Approval were issued under previously existing CMB approvals.
+The Issuer has obtained the CMB approval letter (dated 7 February 2017 No. 29833736-105.03.01-E.1628 and the final CMB approved issuance certificate (onaylanmış ihraç belgesi) dated 6 February 2017 and numbered 19/BA-152) (together, the "CMB Approval") and the BRSA approval letter (dated 18 January 2017 No. 20008792-101.01[44]-E.1057 (the "BRSA Approval" and, together with the CMB Approval, the "Programme Approvals") required for the issuance of Notes under the Programme.
+Unless the Issuer obtains the necessary new approvals from the CMB, the aggregate debt instrument amount issued under the Programme Approvals (whether issued under the Programme or otherwise) cannot exceed US\$5,000,000,000 (or its equivalent in other currencies).
+In addition to the Programme Approvals, to the extent (and in the form) required by applicable law, a written approval in respect of each Tranche of Notes will also be obtained by the Issuer prior to the issue date (the "Issue Date") of such Tranche of Notes.
+The Issue Date for each Tranche will be specified in the applicable Final Terms.
+The Issuer will maintain or obtain (as applicable) all authorisations and approvals of the CMB necessary for its offer, sale and issue of Notes under the Programme.
+Consequently, the scope of the Programme Approvals might be amended and/or new approvals from the CMB and/or the BRSA might be obtained from time to time.
+Pursuant to the Programme Approvals, the offer, sale and issue of Notes under the Programme has been authorised and approved in accordance with Decree 32 on the Protection of the Value of the Turkish Currency (as amended from time to time, "Decree 32"), the Turkish Banking Law No. 5411 of 2005, as amended (the "Banking Law") and its related legislation and regulations, the Capital Markets Law and Communiqué No. VII-128.8 on Debt Instruments of the CMB (the "Debt Instruments Communiqué") or its related regulations.
+The Notes issued under the Programme prior to the date of the CMB Approval were issued under previously existing CMB approvals.